ZoltanRacz/MomentMatching.jl/docs/src/examples.md

    3 │ σν                 0.542
 ```

 Since in the code above both the global and local phases are performed, the specified computational settings are applied to both.
-It is of course possible to run each phase separately with its own computational settings. `ComputationSettings` also works in the function performing bootstrapping.
+It is of course possible to run each phase separately with its own computational settings (see the section [`Only global or only local`](@ref Example.Onlyone) the description of how to run the two stages separately). `ComputationSettings` also works in the function performing bootstrapping.

 ### Parallelization on a cluster
 Currently, our package works only on clusters using Slurm Workload Manager.
-This is an example on how to set `ComputationSettings` to be run on Slurm:
+This is an example on how to set `ComputationSettings` for running the estimation on Slurm:
 ```julia-repl
 cs = ComputationSettings(location = "slurm",
 num_procs = 16,